PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Introduction

 The rest of the paper is structured as follows: Section \ref{sec:models} discusses the simulation models implemented in \texttt{PSID.jl} including the residuals and mass-matrix formulations.
-Section \ref{sec:soft} discusses the details of the software design and structure as well as the modeling details for generators, inverters, loads and network.
-The simulation case studies and verification results are shown in Section \ref{sec:results} where we compare the results from \texttt{PSID.jl} with commercial tools to verify the validity of the results.
-Finally the conclusions are presented in Secion \ref{sec:conclusions}.
+Section \ref{sec:soft} discusses the details of the software design and structure, as well as the modeling details for generators, inverters, loads, and network circuits.
+The simulation case studies and verification results are shown in Section \ref{sec:results} where we compare the results from \texttt{PSID.jl} with commercial tools to verify the results.
+Finally, the conclusions are presented in Section \ref{sec:conclusions}.